-Students, parents, and school employees are encouraged to read the Code of Student Conduct and become familiar with its content.
+Students parents, and employees are encouraged to read the Code of Student Conduct and become familiar with its content.
 Related School Board Rules may be found on the Miami-Dade Public Schools Website at http://www2.dadeschools.net/schoolboard/rules/.
 Included within the School Board Rules is the District manual entitled Procedures for Promoting and Maintaining a Safe Learning Environment, which administrators utilize to implement the Code of Student Conduct.

-Code of Student Conduct - Elementary CORE VALUES AND EXAMPLES OF MODEL STUDENT BEHAVIOR
+CORE VALUES AND EXAMPLES OF MODEL STUDENT BEHAVIOR

 The Miami-Dade County Public Schools District is committed to helping all students in developing the values necessary to participate as caring, responsible citizens in our nation's democracy.
-The following Core Values were adopted by the School Board on July 26, 1995.
+The following core values were adopted by the School Board on July 26, 1995.